|

 included among a number of human activities, such as shoemaking and weaving,

 which today we would call crafts.
+During

 the Renaissance, there emerged a more exalted perception of art, and a